Last date modified: 2026-Jun-05

 • Contact Relativity product support to have this functionality enabled in your RelativityOne instance.

-• The RelativityOne MCP server only supports integrations with Anthropic's AI assistants (Claude.ai, Claude CoWork, and Claude Code Web).
+• Currently the RelativityOne MCP server only supports integrations with Anthropic's AI assistants (Claude.ai, Claude Code, and Claude CoWork).
 For other AI assistants, contact Relativity Support.

 Considerations